 Police: Teen arrested at Shaw Middle School for carrying BB gun

 Jan.
-27—A 15-year-old boy was arrested Thursday after police say he was carrying a BB gun at a north Spokane middle school.
+28—A 15-year-old boy was arrested Thursday after police say he was carrying a BB gun at a north Spokane middle school.

 Officers responded around 4:30 p.m. to Shaw Middle School, Spokane police said in a news release.
 School officials were advised a male outside the school had a gun in his waistline, police said.

-Note: Editor's note: The story was updated Jan.
-28 to include the teen who was arrested was not a student at Shaw Middle School.